 I have reviewed the whole list that appears in Masekhet Soferim and systematically compared every verse mentioned in it with all direct and indirect textual parallels in Rabbinic literature.
 In addition, I compared the list with the ancient translations of the Hebrew Bible, as well as with early Second Temple and early Christian literature.
 This article focuses on a few select cases, organized thematically and not sequentially.
 Though a full exploration of every relevant verse is beyond the scope of this article references to similar phenomena in the list feature in footnotes.

-The List(s) in Masekhet Soferim and Masekhet Sefer Torah
+The list(s) in Masekhet Soferim and Masekhet Sefer Torah

 Masekhet Soferim, a collection dated approximately to the seventh century CE, deals with the rules for writing and reading from a Torah scroll.
 This ‘minor’ tractate is comprised of twenty-one chapters.
 The first five contain laws for the scribe, while the remaining chapters address various ritual aspects of reading the Torah as part of the synagogue rite.
 As has been noted by scholars, the redactor of Masekhet Soferim made use of earlier sources from classical Rabbinic literature.
 One of the sources for the first five chapters is Masekhet Sefer Torah, usually dated to the first centuries CE.

-In Higger's edition of Masekhet Soferim, based on MS. Oxford 370.12, the list of sacred and not sacred names mentions more than 30 verses.
+In Higger’s edition of Masekhet Soferim, based on MS. Oxford 370.12, the list of sacred and not sacred names mentions more than 30 verses.
 The parallel text in Masekhet Sefer Torah lists only 14 verses (for details, see the table in the Appendix).
 All the verses listed in Masekhet Sefer Torah are also listed in Masekhet Soferim and appear in the same order.
 However, the verses supplemented in Masekhet Soferim are not documented in all manuscripts, and their locations in the list differ.
 The terms used in Masekhet Soferim to indicate whether a name is sacred or not match those used in Masekhet Sefer Torah only for the parallel material.
 The supplements to the list use slightly different expressions: Instead of ‘קדש’ [sacred], or, ‘חול’, [not sacred], the terms in the supplements are, ‘הרי זה קדש’, ‘it is sacred’, and, ‘הרי זה חול’, ‘it is not sacred’.
 Different parallel terms suggest different sources.
 Additional factors support the claim that the material in Masekhet Soferim that is not found in Masekhet Sefer Torah is of later provenance.
 First, Masekhet Sefer Torah’s commentary on the list’s components is shorter than that of Masekhet Soferim.
 Moreover, in the list in Masekhet Sefer Torah, the list is focused on divine names and the spectrum of possible interpretations to these names is limited: God, false gods, and angels.
-In the supplementary material, more extensive hermeneutical possibilities are laid out.Modified Traditions
+In the supplementary material, more extensive hermeneutical possibilities are laid out.
+In the following, I present the treatment of several cases that appear in Masekhet Sefer Torah that were modified in Masekhet Sofĕrim and other parallels.
+These modifications can be explained as resulting from two phenomena: 1.
+Later rabbis were unfamiliar with an ancient tradition and were attempting to adjust it to the familiar rabbinic world.
+2. Later rabbis were familiar with the old tradition but rejected it due to internal developments or as a polemic response to Christianity.

+Modified Traditions

+In the following discussion, I present some cases in which the redactors of Masekhet Sefer Torah and its parallels were not familiar with interpretive traditions.
+These traditions seemed impossible to them, and they therefore tried to modify them in a variety of ways.